What is Curex?

 Services on the Curex platform are not currently covered by insurance, but the prices are frequently lower than most health plans' co-pays.
 We accept HSA/FSA payments for all services we enable.

 What allergens does the Curex at-home allergy test detect?

 Our indoor/outdoor allergen IgE test measures 40 of the most common indoor/outdoor allergens, including cat/dog, dust, mold and pollens.
 For an additional price, you can also be tested for 28 food IgE sensitivities, although we only recommend this for people with potential food allergy symptoms.
 You can check out the complete list of allergens we test for above.

 What is IgE testing?

 The IgE (immunoglobulin E) test measures your immune system's underlying reactivity to certain allergens.
 It is a widely-accepted allergy diagnostics method used by clinicians in the U.S. and Europe.
-No allergy test, however, is a 100% diagnosis of your allergies.
-Diagnosis of allergy is done by our doctors during a consultation, after reviewing your test results and your medical questionnaire.
+No allergy test is 100% accurate, but they help providers make diagnoses after reviewing your test results and your medical intake questionnaire.

 Is the test CLIA-certified?

 The test is CLIA-certified and has gone through validation studies.
 It is available everywhere except New Jersey, New York, and Rhode Island.

 The test is taken in the comfort of your own home.
 We ship you a kit with all the items you need to collect a small blood sample via finger prick.
 You then send the sample to our lab partner using a prepaid shipping envelope we provide.
 You can check out video instructions for our collection process here.